joshuajbennett/aoc2023/README.md

 # Advent Of Code 2023
-Santa's getting a healthy dose of MISRA C compliance this year.
+Santa's going to need lots of extra space for all those memory leaks this year.

 ## How to Build